s1zer/SpringMvcRest/README.md

 **Projects is based on:**
  - Spring hibernate MVC,
+ - Spring Data,
+ - Thymeleaf,
- - Spring Data
+ - Spring security,
- - Thymeleaf
+ - Spring validation

 **Features:**

- -
- -
- -
- -
- -
- -
+ - Login and register forms
+ - Custom register form with validation fields
+ - Different pages with access based on admin and user roles.
  -